-With more than 40 years of experience, attorney John W. Merting is the first lawyer in the Florida Panhandle to be Board Certified in Admiralty and Maritime Law by The Florida Bar.
+With more than 40 years of experience, attorney John W. Merting is the first lawyer in North Florida to be Board-Certified in Admiralty and Maritime Law by The Florida Bar.
 He often receives referrals from lawyers across the United States who are familiar with his accomplishments in the area of federal maritime law.

 At the Law Offices of John W. Merting, P.A., we concentrate our practice on cases involving injuries at sea, on cases involving maritime workers and longshoremen and on seaman's claims under the Jones Act.
 We also represent passengers and employees injured in other maritime and related cases, including: